You have several choices when planning assessments for remote instruction, each with varying degrees of support and likely effectiveness.

 - Consider your options for assessing students, and discover alternative approaches to remote assessment

-- Join the “Exploring testing alternatives: Promoting student learning through low-stakes assessments” webinar - find future offerings from CEE
+- View the recorded webinar: “Exploring testing alternatives: Promoting student learning through low-stakes assessments”

 - Schedule a consultation with an education specialist by contacting email@example.com